 SPECIAL PAC FUNDRAISER EVENT

 This year, more than any previous year in the history of Washington’s housing industry, legal questions abound.
 The passing of HB 1236 and SB 5160 has left housing providers and attorneys on both sides puzzled.
 Contradictory and unclear language will make it difficult to predict how case law will unfold over the coming years.
 This is your chance to hear four attorneys, currently practicing landlord-tenant and real estate law, discuss your most difficult questions.
-To help us better prepare, please pre-submit your question on your ticket registration form.

 Attorney, Housing Provider, and RHAWA Legal Counsel

 Chris practices law with First Avenue Law Group, PLLC in Seattle, WA representing property management firms, individual real estate investors, and others in the real estate industry.
 He attended University of Washington, where he received a B.A. in Political Science, a Master of Urban Planning and J.D. from its School of Law.
-Chris led is own law firm for 28 years before joining First Avenue Law Group a few years ago.
+Chris led his own law firm for 28 years before joining First Avenue Law Group a few years ago.
 He represents property management firms, individual real estate investors, real estate brokerages, industry trade associations, design professionals, and construction companies.
 He advises his clients on practical and understandable solutions to their legal needs and concerns.
 Chris is a regular speaker and author, drawing from over 30 years' experience as a “second generation” real estate investor.
 He serves as Legal Counsel for RHAWA and is a past-President of the organization.

 Attorney and Housing Provider